Refuse and Garbage Sample Clauses

 AutoNDA by SimpleDocs

 Refuse and Garbage.
 The Tenant shall not discharge into the Marina or leave about the Marina area including in the supplied garbage areas any propane/fuel/oil containers, flammable liquids, oily bilge water, or other pollutants or hazardous waste.
 All hazardous waste materials such as batteries, waste oils, antifreeze, coolants, paints and the like, shall be immediately disposed of in a proper environmental, legal and ethical fashion by the Tenant or authorized representative.
 The Tenant will endeavor to use environmental products and services whenever possible.
 The Tenant acknowledges the Marina Operator is involved in various industry environmental programs such as Boating Ontario’s Clean Marine, as outlined on its website, and the Tenant shall participate in a responsible fashion.
-Failing to do so may be cause for immediate termination of this Agreement.
+Failing to do so will be cause for immediate termination of this Agreement.

 Refuse and Garbage.
 Refuse and garbage shall be removed from the Premises at such times and intervals, through such exits thereof and over such routes of egress therefrom as Landlord may designate from time to time.
 No refuse or garbage will be stored anywhere except inside the Premises or in areas designated by Landlord.